Positive Young Minds

 WHY CREATE A SCHOOL SUCCESS SCHEDULE?

-The main reason to set up a school success schedule is to counteract this unpredictability and be active in controlling what you can.
+The main reason to set up a school success schedule is to counteract unpredictability and be active in controlling what you can.

 Going through this process helps everyone in the family, particularly your child, know what to expect.
 This predictability will help with easing the stress associated with starting a new school year.